Internet Service Disclosure

 General pricing policies

 CenturyLink offers mass market retail High-Speed Internet service to residential and business customers.
-Customers may purchase their CenturyLink High-Speed Internet service with other valuable services offered by CenturyLink such as voice, or video services from CenturyLink, or DIRECTV.
-Customers may also purchase CenturyLink High-Speed Internet service as a stand-alone product called Pure Broadband or Pure Business Internet.
+Customers may purchase their CenturyLink High-Speed Internet service with other valuable services offered by CenturyLink such as voice.
+Customers may also purchase CenturyLink High-Speed Internet service as a stand-alone product.
 Availability, features, rates, terms, and conditions may vary by location.

 Current information, including pricing information, for CenturyLink residential High-Speed Internet service.